Iranian Space Agency: Qaem 100 SLV

+Qased SLV

 Qoqnoos SLV

 On 2 February 2013, the head of the Iranian Space Agency, Hamid Fazeli mentioned that the new satellite launch vehicle, Qoqnoos will be used after the Simorgh SLV for heavier payloads.

 Soroush 1 & 2 SLV

 ISA has plans to build SLVs (named "Soroush" 1 & 2) in the future with a capacity to place 8 tons and 15 tons payloads in space (i.e. 200 km orbit) respectively.

 Launch history

 Orbital launches

 On 17 August 2008, Iran proceeded with the second test launch of a two-stage Safir SLV from a site south of Semnan city in the northern part of the Dasht-e-Kavir desert.
 Reza Taghizadeh, head of the Iranian Aerospace Organization, told state television "The Safir (Ambassador) satellite carrier was launched today and, for the first time, we successfully launched a dummy satellite into orbit".

 On 2 February 2009, Iranian state television reported that Iran's first domestically made satellite Omid (امید, meaning "Hope") had been successfully launched into Low Earth orbit by Iran's Safir rocket and therefore Iran became the 9th country to put a domestically built satellite into orbit.
 The operation was made to coincide with the 30th anniversary of the Iranian Revolution.

 In February 2011, Iranian president Mahmoud Ahmadinejad announced that there will be many launches of indigenously produced orbiters in 2011–2012 period.

 Iran plans to send one-ton satellites into an orbit of 1000 km and is setting up a new launch base for this purpose.
-Iran is also planning to launch satellites into orbits of up to 36,000 km.
+Iran is also planning to launch satellites into orbits up to 36,000 km by 2027.